It ended with a bang! Several bangs, in fact. And some streaks of lightening for added effect.

 I left HPD in the early afternoon, just missing the first announcements of the impending storm.
 The Yard Man relayed to me that a state meteorologist had been on hand to inform the planners of the advancing weather disturbance (possibly tornado-strength winds, heavy rain).
 When this meterologist gave an estimated arrival time of four o'clock, scheduled seminars and exhibits were moved to earlier time slots.
 Announcements were made throughout the afternoon, giving all attendees information and warning.
 Lots of people had already headed for home by the time the wind and rain moved in (precisely at four o'clock!) but The Yard Man described a mad dash for cars and buggies or (hopefully safe) refuge from the storm by all those remaining.

-As I was not far from the HPD location during the ferocious storm, I headed back during the aftermath to access the damages.
+As I was not far from the HPD location during the ferocious storm, I headed back during the aftermath to assess the damages.
 Reader Dear, from what I could see, all tents remained in place.
 But things were a muddy mess!
 The parking area (across the road from the main event) was empty, but (what did I just say) muddy!
 I pulled just off the road and watched trucks with horse trailers and loads of equipment exiting the opposite driveway.

 Some were waiting on their hired drivers to pick them up.